Determinantally equivalent nonzero functions: Proof of the main result

-\begin{remark} The conclusion of the above proposition holds true even when the determinantally-equivalent functions $K$ and $Q$ are not necessarily non-zero. \end{remark}
+\begin{remark} The conclusion of the above lemma holds true even when the determinantally equivalent functions $K$ and $Q$ are not necessarily nowhere-zero. \end{remark}

-\begin{remark} Notice how the above proposition implies that the Case of a $3$-cycle is invariant of its orientation, that is, if $p$ is a $3$-cycle, then its reverse counterpart $p'$ is in the same Case as $p$. \end{remark}

-Notice now how, thanks to proposition~\ref{prop_about_case1_case2_for_3_cycles}, proving that either (\ref{either_S_is_cocycle}) or (\ref{either_tilde_S_is_cocycle}) is satisfied is equivalent to showing that $3$-cycles in $\Lambda$ all agree on which Case they are in.
-It turns out that it suffices to prove this statement for every subset $\mathcal{M}\subseteq \Lambda$ with $|\mathcal{M}|\in\{3,4\}$.
+Notice now how, thanks to Lemma~\ref{prop_about_case1_case2_for_3_cycles}, proving that either (\ref{either_S_is_cocycle}) or (\ref{either_tilde_S_is_cocycle}) is satisfied is equivalent to showing that $3$-cycles in $\Lambda$ belong to the same Case.
+It turns out that it suffices to prove this statement for every subset $\mathcal{M}\subseteq \Lambda$ with $|\mathcal{M}|=4$.
 More specifically, it suffices to prove the following proposition: